gengojs/core/README.md

 ## Status

+The plugins are somewhat complete.
+I will be adding tests and making sure they are production ready.

-Because of the beautiful discovery of ES6, I am rewriting the set of plugins that actually work from ES5 to ES6.
-So it may take up some time but I will say that an alpha of gengo.js (the core and the set of plugins) will be released sometime in late May or late July.
+~~Because of the beautiful discovery of ES6, I am rewriting the set of plugins that actually work from ES5 to ES6.
+So it may take up some time but I will say that an alpha of gengo.js (the core and the set of plugins) will be released sometime in late May or late July.~~

 ## Contributing